xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.0.2 =
+* Fixed issue where default email headers were used instead of the plugin settings #1296
+* fixed bug where the CSS error maker for a match field wasn't cleared when the field value is a match #1293

 = 1.7.0.1 =
 * fixed data-offset bug in admin list #1289